NIVANorge/Mobius/README.md

 - Linux: just use the distribution of g++ that comes with your Linux distribution, and it should work.
 - Make sure that the /bin/ folder of your installation of g++ is in your PATH variable, and that you don't have any other installations of g++ in the PATH: in Windows 10, hit the start button, then type 'system environment variables', and select the option that best matches this.
 Then click on 'Environment variables'.
 Within the 'User variables' or 'System variables', there should be a variable called 'Path' or 'PATH'.
 Within this there should be something like mingw64\bin.
 If it isn't there, add it (click 'New' and then 'Browse', and find and select the location of the \bin\ folder of your compiler, making sure to click 'ok' every time you close a dialogue box).

-(Note: we would normally have recommended the TDM-gcc distribution of MingW, as that allows you to use multithreading and openmp in C++ code, but unfortunately there is a bug in this (as of 2019-02-05) so that Windows 10 is unable to load .dll's compiled with it)
+(Note: we would normally have recommended the TDM-gcc distribution of MingW, as that allows you to use multithreading and openmp in C++ code, but unfortunately there is a bug in this (last checked 2019-02-05) so that Windows 10 is unable to load .dll's compiled with it)

 ## Compile a model, run it, and make some changes